shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3_spiral_arms.jpg" />
 </div>

-Look how far we've come since the skeleton, but something is still missing.
+Look how far we've come since drawing the skeleton, but something is still missing.

 ## Galactic Center

-At the heart of the Milky Way lies the brightest region of our galaxy - the galactic center.
-From a purely visual standpoint, it looks like a tilted oval spanning from lower left to upper right.
+At the heart of the Milky Way lies the brightest region of our galaxy, the Galactic Center.
+From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right.

 This isn't hard to find in geometry.
 Recall multivariate normal distribution?